kunalgrv47/ATM/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
+(GitHub Repo Link: https://github.com/kunalgrv47/ATM-Simulator-App.git )
 2. Import the project into your preferred Java IDE (e.g., Eclipse).
 3. Set up the required external libraries for JDBC and MySQL.
 4. Configure the database connection in the `DatabaseConnection` class.